On this page, you'll find descriptions of individual projects and overviews of the communities with which we've partnered.

 2024-2025

-A team of law students who are enrolled in the the Community Empowerment Law Project (CELP) will assist Pathfinders Resource Conservation and Development (Pathfinders), together with the South Central Iowa Local Workforce Development Board (LWDB) to navigate the complex web of federal and state laws governing youth employment and child labor.
-The project is driven by the organizations’ shared belief that empowering young people is key to the sustainability of rural communities in Iowa.
+A team of law students in the the Community Empowerment Law Project (CELP) worked with Pathfinders RC&D and the South Central Iowa Local Workforce Development Board to navigate the complex web of federal and state laws governing youth employment and child labor.

 A young man in a yellow hat, dark sweatshirt, and tan pants in a wheelchair on an outdoor dirt path.